chrisseaton/rhizome/doc/scheduler.md

-# RubyJIT
+# RhizomeRuby

 ## Scheduler

-The RubyJIT scheduler decides what order to run your program.
+The Rhizome scheduler decides what order to run your program.
 You may think that programs already have an order - the order in which they are written, but really there are many orders we could run your program and still provide the same result.
 The scheduler picks one order for you - hopefully one that is efficient.